Mars Rucker

 Mars Storm Rucker (born January 9, 1997) is an American actor, singer, dancer, choreographer, writer, collaborative artist, musician, filmmaker and curator.
 They are best known for being the first out nonbinary and genderqueer person on Broadway.
 They made their Broadway debut in 2019 as Alline Bullock, Tina Turner's sister in the musical Tina, nominated for 12 Tony Awards.
 The role also made them the first out non-binary person to originate a role on Broadway.

 Early life and education

-Rucker was born in Richmond, Virginia, and raised in Houston,Texas.
+Rucker was born in Richmond, Virginia, and raised in Houston, Texas.
 They started dance classes when they were a young child, but became paralyzed with transverse myelitis at age six.
 After much rehabilitation and what they say was a "miracle situation", they regained their ability to walk and dance again, although they still lack some feeling in their left leg.
 The TV show Glee inspired them to become involved in musical theatre, and in their senior year of high school they decided to choose it as their career.
+In High School, they were nominated for Best Actor in the Tommy Tune Awards.

 They attended University of Oklahoma for musical theatre for a year before transferring to Manhattan School of Music for Musical Theatre.